stormlightlabs/lantern/docs/src/appendices/themes.md

 # Themes

-slides.rs uses the [Base16](https://github.com/chriskempson/base16) theming system for customizing the appearance of your presentations.
+lantern uses the [Base16](https://github.com/chriskempson/base16) theming system for customizing the appearance of your presentations.
 Base16 provides a standardized way to define color schemes that work consistently across dark and light backgrounds.

 ## Base16 Color System